 - (a) During normal working hours - - (i) The EXECUTIVE DIRECTOR will immediately call a meeting of the Department Heads and advise them of the situation. - (ii) Each DEPARTMENT HEAD will be responsible for alerting staff on duty and calling in additional staff as needed. - (b) Outside normal working hours -

-The NURSE-IN-CHARGE will:
+The ENVIRONMENTAL NURSE will:

-- (i) Obtain authorization for the reception from the Executive Director.
+- (i) Notify the On call ADRC, on call ADRC will notify DRC or Executive Director.

 - (ii) If authorization is received, notify -

 - Nursing Department

 - Food Services Department

 - Facility Department

 2. STAFFING